 In this example, lunchtime is the cue — the trigger.
 What’s the reward?
 It’s actually the interaction you have with your co-workers.

-The behaviour, according to your new goal of losing weight, would then look like this:
+The behavior, according to your new goal of losing weight, would then look like this:

 Cue — Stays the same as before (lunchtime).

-New behaviour — Eat grapes instead of cookies.
+New behavior — Eat grapes instead of cookies.